-Tattoos have long been a form of self-expression and body art, but if you have vitiligo, you might wonder: Is it safe to get a tattoo?
+Tattoos have long been a form of self-expression and body art, but if you have vitiligo disease, you might wonder: Is it safe to get a tattoo?
 Can tattooing worsen vitiligo or lead to further skin depigmentation?
 Understanding the risks, precautions, and alternatives is essential before making this decision.

 What is Vitiligo?